thumbspage — Image-Gallery Web Pages for Folders

 Sets thumbs-table background color to light grey as part of

-the former note's <hr> restyling, and allows it to be changed
+<hr> restyling, and allows it to be changed

 The new viewer pages' colors (and others) can be similarly tailored